 Albums.SingerId is not allowed because

 CREATE TABLE Singers ( SingerId INT64, FirstName STRING(1024), LastName STRING(1024), ) PRIMARY KEY (SingerId); CREATE TABLE Albums ( SingerId INT64 NOT NULL, AlbumId INT64 NOT NULL, AlbumTitle STRING(MAX), ) PRIMARY KEY (SingerId, AlbumId), INTERLEAVE IN PARENT Singers ON DELETE CASCADE;

 The following columns cannot be of type

 - An index's key columns.

-You might want to provide multi-tenancy if you are storing data that belongs to different customers.
-For example, a music service might want to store each individual record label's separately.
+You might want to implement multi-tenancy if you are storing data that belongs to different customers.
+For example, a music service might want to store each individual record label's content separately.

 The classic way to design for multi-tenancy is to create a separate database